Sunyi Dean: Career

+Sunyi Dean decided to start trying to write in 2016, after hitting her 30s, "as an act of last resort, unsure what else to do or try with my life."

+Dean began her career with short stories.
 She has listed her favorite authors as Charlotte Brontë, Gene Wolfe, George MacDonald, J. R. R. Tolkien, and Nnedi Okorafor.

-Book reviewers inspired her to try writing.
-She began her career with short fiction.

 Reviews of her 2022 debut, a gothic fantasy titled The Book Eaters, were largely favorable.
-A starred review from Publishers Weekly said, "Dean’s unputdownable debut gives the phrase 'voracious reader' a new, very literal meaning".
-Library Journals starred review called it "a fascinating debut with shades of gothic fantasy and contemporary thriller, wrapped in a narrative full of vivid and detailed characters and worldbuilding, and an unusual premise".
-A starred review from Booklist noted, "Dean’s debut novel is a powerful story of overwhelming mother love, as something both powerful and potentially horrific".
-It was positively received by The Washington Post.
-Terri Schlichenmeyer praised Dean's prose in a review for Marco Eagle.
-Abigail Nussbaum of The Guardian called it an "intriguing twist on the vampire story".
+A starred review from Publishers Weekly said: "Dean’s unputdownable debut gives the phrase 'voracious reader' a new, very literal meaning."
+Library Journals starred review called it "a fascinating debut with shades of gothic fantasy and contemporary thriller, wrapped in a narrative full of vivid and detailed characters and worldbuilding, and an unusual premise."
+A starred review from Booklist noted: "Dean’s debut novel is a powerful story of overwhelming mother love, as something both powerful and potentially horrific."

-The Book Eaters debuted at #2 on the Sunday Times bestseller list for fiction hardbacks in the UK, and reached #2 on the Vancouver Suns list of bestselling international books in August 2022.
+The Book Eaters was a USA Today #2 bestseller.
+The Book Eaters debuted at #2 on the Sunday Times bestseller list for fiction hardbacks in the UK, and also reached #2 on the Vancouver Suns list of bestselling international books in August 2022.
 It was nominated for a Goodreads Choice Award in 2022.
 Booklist named it a top science fiction/fantasy and horror debut of 2022.

-Dean has said she may write a novel that wraps up some plot points of The Book Eaters.
-She is under contract to write two standalone novels.
+Dean created the podcast Publishing Rodeo with author Scott Drakeford, which was nominated for the Hugo Award for Best Fancast in 2024.

+She most recently released The Girl with a Thousand Faces, a novel, in 2026.